anmarkoulis/event-sourcing/docs/notes.md

 - Transition from summary to closing

 **Speaking Notes:**
 "Thank you all for your attention.
 I hope I've convinced you that raw events are worth loving.
-I'm happy to take questions.
+I'm happy to take questions and discuss any aspect of event sourcing, CQRS, or the Python ecosystem.
 Let's have a great discussion!"

 ---